blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **I want to** submit a Privacy Request with several [Demands](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/priv/RFC-PRIV.md#demands) (i.e. possibility of having several demands per request)

-**because** I want to exercise several data rights at the same time, on the data an Organization has on me
+**because** I want to exercise several privacy rights at the same time, on the data an Organization has on me

 ### US-07-1-05